coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-ii-configuration/configuring-stake-pool-topology.md

 {% endhint %}

 {% hint style="info" %}
-For best practices, use the local area network (LAN) Internet protocol (IP) address of the computer whenever possible.
+To improve performance and security of your stake pool, use the local area network (LAN) Internet protocol (IP) address of the computer whenever possible.
 If necessary, use the wide area network (WAN) IP address.
 {% endhint %}

 {% tabs %}